 My home base is Philadelphia, the place where I’ve worked and put down roots since my years as a student.

-My thoughts about work—in particular, how your worklife is transformed when your values are engaged—come from trying to make a difference in many kinds of jobs, including caregiver, corporate attorney, teacher at a ground-breaking school for autistic children, company executive, commercial arbitrator, and entrepreneur.
+My thoughts about work—in particular, how your worklife is transformed when your most basic commitments are engaged—come from trying to make a difference in many kinds of jobs, including caregiver, corporate attorney, teacher at a ground-breaking school for autistic children, company executive, commercial arbitrator, and entrepreneur.

-My views on how personal values play a role in your work also evolved during a course I taught on entrepreneurship to international high school students at Princeton at the beginning of the Great Recession.
+My views on how these basic commitments play a role in your work also evolved during a course I taught on entrepreneurship to international high school students at Princeton at the beginning of the Great Recession.
 In that class, everyone was eager for a rich and fulfilling worklife but no one seemed to know whether they could get any job, let alone a job that fit them, when they graduated into the workforce.
 The course was called “Business Models for a Better World,” and each of us left it with more questions than we answered.
 But by the end, we had also tested the power of work that is true to who you are because you’re adding value for yourself and others.

 Finding the right job requires a deeper and more thoughtful dive into our preferences than identifying the tasks we enjoy and the compensation we want for doing them.
 In my speaking and teaching, my aim is helping others to take that dive.

 In workshops, we look at the communities that raised us and at key choices that we made there.
 We identify people and ideas that influenced us as well as occasions when we applied their lessons to declare ourselves.
 We clarify our current priorities and the best ways to realize them in cycles of preparation and action.
-Then, we build our values into our plans for finding jobs that can mobilize us.
+Then, we build our commitments into our plans for finding jobs that can mobilize us.

 That is the heart of my work.